 Page Quality:

 Evaluate if the pages where links appear get real visitors and make sense for your product?
 It matters because even a good website can have low-value pages.
-A link can work best when a page is already getting visitors, your product fits in the topic naturally, and the link helps in understanding the products.
+A link can work best when a page is already getting visitors, your product fits the topic naturally, and the link helps visitors understand the product.

 If an agency can’t explain these clearly, that’s a warning sign.